History

 Architecture

-Ultimately, as a result of the Gothic reconstruction, the church consisted of a rectangular, strongly elongated nave measuring 17.8 x 7.3 meters, a narrower and shorter, rectangular chancel on the eastern side of dimensions of 10.2 x 5.6 meters, a complex of two connected towers on the southern side: the older southern tower from the 13th century and the newer tower adjacent to its northern wall from the 14th century.
+Ultimately, at the end of the Middle Ages, the church consisted of a rectangular, strongly elongated nave measuring 17.8 x 7.3 meters, a narrower and shorter, rectangular chancel on the eastern side of dimensions of 10.2 x 5.6 meters, a complex of two connected towers on the southern side: the older southern tower from the 13th century and the newer tower adjacent to its northern wall from the 14th century.
 Both towers were crowned with parapet typical of Wales on corbels protruding from the façades and a battlement.
 The larger tower received a stone vault in the ground floor room, while the floors in the smaller tower have not survived.
 The original entrance to the nave was on the south side.
 Most of the windows were two-lights with trefoils and a smaller quatrefoils at the top.

 Current state

-The church in Llawhaden is today one of the most original sacral buildings in Wales due to an unusual rebuilding.
-The western porch and the sacristy on the south-eastern side are early modern additions, although the sacristy was erected on the site of the original chancel from the 13th century.
-The windows of the church were renovated in the nineteenth century, then a new entrance from the west was pierced and the southern entrance was bricked up.
+Today, church in Llawhaden is one of the most original rural sacral buildings in Wales, due to an unusual and not fully understood reconstruction.
+The western porch and the vestry on the south-east side are early modern additions, although the vestry may have been built on the site of the original 13th-century chancel, and the porch was rebuilt from an older one, still medieval vestibule.
+The church windows were renewed in the 19th century.
+At that time a new entrance was made from the west and the southern entrance bricked up.

 bibliography: